 In February this year, Trump told Fox News host Bill O’Reilly that he was “in favor of medical marijuana 100 percent” and was aware of its benefits, but later backtracked when asked if he supported Colorado’s recreational marijuana industry.

 Trump has maintained his silence on state marijuana laws since May.
 Even though he indicated that the Department of Justice will not use any funds to prevent implementation of marijuana laws in various States & territories, that doesn’t hide the fact that he’s missing out on the bigger picture.

 Marijuana is still a Schedule 1 drug, placing it among the ranks of other dangerous drugs like meth and heroin.
 This makes it extremely difficult for medical researchers to test it’s medicinal value and determine its viability as a medical alternative.

 If that wasn’t discouraging enough, consider this.
 Trump’s attorney general, Jeff Sessions strongly opposes marijuana legalization.
 In June, the Washington Post reported a letter written by Sessions to the Congress to prevent states from implementing cannabis laws “particularly in the midst of a historic drug epidemic”.
 Simply put, Sessions used the opioid crisis as an explanation for not legalizing medical marijuana, even when his colleagues were suggesting otherwise.

 How can marijuana help America’s opioid crisis?

-- Several studies have shown that medical marijuana is extremely helpful in reducing chronic pain, reduce the drug-seeking behavior, diminish withdrawal symptoms, and limit cravings.
+- Several studies have shown that medical marijuana is extremely helpful in reducing chronic pain, reduce drug-seeking behavior, diminish withdrawal symptoms, and limit cravings.